commanded/eventstore/README.md

 # EventStore

-CQRS event store implemented in Elixir.
+Event store implemented in Elixir.
 Uses [PostgreSQL](http://www.postgresql.org/) as the underlying storage engine.

 Requires Elixir v1.5 and PostgreSQL v9.5 or newer.